 An incentive for developers might be Google’s ability to monetize apps, programs, and games.
-With the growth of the Google Play store, this demonstrates to game makers that Google could handle the scale needed to make any title internationally available.
+The growth of the Google Play store demonstrates to game makers that Google could handle the scale needed to make any title internationally available.

 Change doesn’t happen overnight

 There are some investments in the datacentre that will create a much higher experience for more people, and there are some fundamental advances in compression algorithms.
 Google is a participant and forerunner in a lot of open standards in compression algorithms that will power the future of streaming.

 Sadly, one thing that Google doesn’t control is the speed of light, so that will always be a factor, but one important thing to keep in mind is that we are building our infrastructure at the edge.
 It’s not just in our central, massive datacentres.
 We’re building infrastructure as close to the end user, the gamer, as possible – so that helps mitigate some of the historical challenges, and using a much more straightforward and less sophisticated version of our streamer on Project Stream landed an incredible result.

 That being said, while we might be interested in checking out Google Stadia, we’ll have to wait until at least this summer, when Google will release more details, likely around E3 or Google I/O. The actual launch of the game streaming service won’t happen until later this year.